taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar, my_selector >( in );
 ```

-Note that `apply_store_content` further specifies that the information about the matched portion of the input be stored in the generated nodes; other possibilities are discussed below.
+Note that `store_content` further specifies that the information about the matched portion of the input be stored in the generated nodes; other possibilities are discussed below.

 ## Transforming Nodes